What Is The Liberex Back Shaver?

 A nice attempt, not bad, and not my favorite.

-The biggest problem being the pivoting head.
+The biggest problem is the pivoting head.
 I absolutely hate this!
-What should be a normal smooth pull when shaving is interrupted by a pause and a pull and you’re wondering WTF is going on here!
+What should be a normal smooth pull when shaving is interrupted by a pause and a pull, and you’re wondering WTF is going on here!

-They went out of there way to enginer the head to pivot and this takes away from a simply shaving your back, now you are left slightly aggravated.
+They went out of their way to engineer the head to pivot, and this takes away from simply shaving your back; now, you are left slightly aggravated.
 Ugh!

-I shaves decent and the handle is a great length and size for reaching every minute area on your back.
+It shaves decent, and the handle is a great length and size for reaching every minute area on your back.